CARE guide

 In the end, remember that there are no material that will last forever.
 Your concrete piece will age and that is what’s beautiful about this material.

 Wipe your concrete tops with a soft humid rag.
 You can use mild cleaning solutions (soap or similar).
 Do not use any abbrasive sponges or cleaning products.
-Do not

 WOODEN TOPS